ajahi/chainblock/README.md

     npm install

-to sun the program ,input in the terminal<br>
+to run the program ,input in the terminal<br>

     node main